The power market

 Integrating Nordic and Baltic markets

 The Nordic countries deregulated their power markets in the early 1990s and brought their individual markets together into a common Nordic market.
-Estonia, Latvia and Lithuania deregulated their power markets in the late 2000s.
+Estonia, Latvia and Lithuania deregulated their power markets, and joined the Nord Pool market in 2010-2013.

 The term ‘deregulation’ means that the state is no longer running the power market, and instead that free competition is introduced.
 Deregulation was undertaken to create a more efficient market, with exchange of power between countries and increased security of supply.
 Available power capacity can be used more efficiently in a large region compared to a small one, and integrated markets enhance productivity and improve efficiency.